Skip to content

 async function encryptWithAES(data, key) {

-const iv = window.crypto.getRandomValues(new Uint8Array(16));
+const iv = window.crypto.getRandomValues(new Uint8Array(16))

 const keyBuffer = await window.crypto.subtle.importKey(